jredondopizarro/ctlearn_optimizer/Readme.md

 ## Basic usage

-The outputs of a optimization session are:
+The outputs of an optimization session are:

   - `optimization.log` file containg messages about the optimization run.
   - `checking_file.csv ` file containing loss, iteration, hyperparameters, metrics and training_time.
 This file is updated each iteration.